kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 #### Default VolumeAttributesClass

-A default VolumeAttributesClass can be specified for the Kubernetes cluster.
-This default VolumeAttributesClass is then used to dynamically provision storage for PersistentVolumeClaims that do not require any specific VolumeAttributesClass.
-A cluster admin can use annotation to manage default VolumeAttributesClass.
-The default VolumeAttributesClass has an annotation volumeattributesclass.kubernetes.io/is-default-class set to true.
-Any other value or absence of the annotation is interpreted as false.

-Note: For Kubernetes versions ≤ v1.31, the VolumeAttributesClass feature does not support a default VolumeAttributesClass.
+For GA, the VolumeAttributesClass feature does not support a default VolumeAttributesClass.
 This is because there is already a natural default for VolumeAttributesClass: no VolumeAttributesClass associated with the PersistentVolumeClaim.
 Furthermore, with a default, there would be added overhead for cluster operators in making sure a cluster's default StorageClass and default VolumeAttributesClass are compatible.

-Use-cases and support for Default VolumeAttributesClass will be re-evaluated during this feature's beta in Kubernetes v1.31.
+For future design, a default VolumeAttributesClass can be specified for the Kubernetes cluster.
+This default VolumeAttributesClass is then used to dynamically provision storage for PersistentVolumeClaims that do not require any specific VolumeAttributesClass.

 #### Pre-provisioned Volume